binaryphile/sorta/README.md

 -   pack/unpack variables into/out of hashes as key-value pairs

+-   are able to be imported a la carte via `import.bash`

 Basically, sorta is about controlling your variable namespace as much as possible.
 These features are designed to help you do that.

+The `import.bash` library is about doing the same for your function namespace.
+See the bottom of this document for information on its usage.

 Requires Bash 4.3 or higher.